KnoxMakers/km-living-hinge/README.md

 Hatchfill from Evil Mad Scientists and their Eggbot extensions.
 https://github.com/evil-mad/EggBot/

-The wonderful Meerk40t and it's Laser Tools of which each of these patterns exist (and more).
+The wonderful Meerk40t and its Laser Tools of which each of these patterns exist (and more).
 https://github.com/meerk40t